 - Preheat oven to 350 degrees F. Coat a bundt pan (don’t miss the sides and inner cone) with non-stick cooking spray.

 - In a large mixing bowl blend cake mix, pudding mix, eggs and oil with an electric mixer just until moistened.
 Add warm water and poppy seeds and blend again for abut 2 minutes.
 Transfer batter to the prepared bundt pan.
-Bake at 350 degrees F for 35 to 40 minutes, or until toothpick inserted into center of cake comes out clean.
+Bake for 35 to 40 minutes, or until toothpick inserted into center of cake comes out clean.

 - Remove from oven and allow to cool for 10 minutes in the pan.
 Invert over a serving platter.
 Dust with powdered sugar before serving.